Story At-A-Glance

 OTP Helping Companies Across the Border

-Due to its important role in commercializing inventions coming out of the UCR, and its vital role in the local startup ecosystem, Startempire Wire will soon publish a deep dive into inner workings of the Office of Technology Partnerships.
+Due to its important role in commercializing inventions coming out of the UCR, and its vital role in the local startup ecosystem, Startempire Wire will soon publish a deep dive into the inner workings of the Office of Technology Partnerships.

 0 Comments